 Wrongful termination occurs when an employer fires an employee based on a decision made by something other than skill or job ability.
 This means the employer discriminated against the individual in one way or another and made the decision to fire them as a result.
 What this means is, essentially, an employer can decide that you are not putting in enough effort or committing to your job, but they cannot fire you as a result of discrimination.

 Wrongful termination laws were put in place to protect employees from dishonest or illegitimate firing practices.
-If you believe you were wrongfully terminated, then these laws are on your side when you seek legal representation.
+If you believe you were wrongfully terminated, then these employment laws are on your side when you seek legal representation.
 However, proving that you were fired for an unfair reason can be complicated, which is why hiring experienced counsel in Los Angeles is important.

 A few examples of wrongful termination include:

 WHO CAN BE HELD ACCOUNTABLE IN WRONGFUL TERMINATION LAWSUITS?

 Most often, it’s the employer or the supervisor who fires the individual that would be considered responsible for the wrongful termination.
 In some cases, however, there may be other factors such as a co-worker lying about an employee’s performance in order to get them fired.